hyperledger/fabric-private-chaincode/README.md

   * you have defined the corresponding environment variables (i.e., `http_proxy`, `https_proxy` and, potentially, `no_proxy`) properly
   defined, and
-  * docker (daemon & client) is properly set up for proxies as outlined in the Docker documentation for [clients](https://docs.docker.com/network/proxy/) and the [daemon](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).
+  * Docker (daemon & client) is properly set up for proxies as outlined in the Docker documentation for [clients](https://docs.docker.com/network/proxy/) and the [daemon](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy).
-If you run Ubuntu 18.04, make sure you run docker 18.09 or later.
+If you run Ubuntu 18.04, make sure you run Docker 18.09 or later.
 Otherwise you will run into problems with DNS resolution inside the container.

 Another problem you might encounter when running the integration tests insofar that some '0.0.0.0' in ``integration/config/core.yaml`` used by